melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 math: true
 date: 2025-11-01 18:47 +0800
 ---
+The LaTeX version of this blog post is available [here](https://github.com/melonTree68/axiom-of-choice-blog).
+Or you can simply download the [.tex](/assets/img/posts/axiom-of-choice/axiom-of-choice-blog.tex) and [.pdf](/assets/img/posts/axiom-of-choice/axiom-of-choice-blog.pdf) files from here.
+The content is the same, but the LaTeX version has a more formal typesetting, which I personally prefer (quite much).

 > To choose one sock from each of infinitely many pairs of socks requires the Axiom of Choice, but for shoes the Axiom is not needed.[^Russell]
 >
 > --- Bertrand Russell